wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2021-35.x Release Notes

-* **Sampling Policies**: Can’t find traces in Wavefront because Intelligent Sampling discarded them?
-Create a sampling policy to let Wavefront know that you want to keep specific traces in Wavefront.
-Creating a sampling policy affects your costs because you store more data within Wavefront.
+* **Sampling Policies**: If you can't find traces in Wavefront because Intelligent Sampling discarded them, you can now create a sampling policy.
+Sampling policies let Wavefront know that you want to keep specific traces.
+A sampling policy can affect your costs because more trace data is stored.
 See [Managing Sampling Policies](trace_sampling_policies.html) for details.

-* **Documentation Improvements**: Reorganized the distributed tracing content to include OpenTelemetry.
+* **OpenTelemetry**: Reorganized the distributed tracing documentation to include OpenTelemetry.
   {% include important.html content="OpenTelemetry is still at it is early stage.
 Therefore, if you run into issues when configuring Wavefront with OpenTelemetry, contact [Wavefront Technical Support](wavefront_support_feedback.html#support) for help." %}

 ## 2021-34.x Release Notes